 Alberta’s credit unions know that personal finance can be a difficult subject to navigate for many people.
 While some are naturally good at managing their money (if this is you, consider yourself lucky), the fact is that most people have to work at it.
 But you don’t have to go it alone; your local credit union representative is ready to help.
-Developing a plan to manage your personal finances doesn’t have to feel like climbing a mountain; while there is a lot to learn, these four areas can be considered low hanging fruit in helping you quickly organize your finances.
+Developing a plan to manage your family’s finances doesn’t have to feel like climbing a mountain; while there is a lot to learn, these four areas can be considered your first lessons in improving your financial health.

 Lesson One: Spend Less Than You Earn

 Seems obvious, but many of us don’t follow this basic rule.
 How many times have you checked your account and wondered where all your money has gone?
 It’s difficult to feel financially stable if you’re living paycheck to paycheck and don’t know how much you’re actually spending each day, week or month.

 A good way to start tracking your spending is to spend 15 minutes before bed each day recording how much money you spent and what you spent it on.
 This will allow you to gain a better understanding of your habits and re-evaluate where you can cut back.
 It will also help you create a budget (see lesson three).

 When it comes to personal finance, credit cards don’t have the best reputation.
 While they allow you to make larger purchases with a grace period to pay them off, high interest rates and spending more than you can afford can become a slippery slope to unnecessary debt and poor credit.
 However, when used responsibly, they can actually be a beneficial tool for your finances.